Why trekking in Kheerganga is incomplete without Buni Buni Pass

 2. The trek fee includes all costs of the trek from the start at the Bhuntar to the end at Bhuntar.

-3. Pick up: Trekkers will be picked up from Bhuntar at 7.00 am.
-Usually, trekkers are clubbed together with other participants to make a group.
+3. Pick up: Trekkers will be picked up from Bhuntar at 8.00 am.
+You will travel to Bhuntar together as a group.

 4. Transport: Transport from Bhuntar to Barshaini and return from Barshaini to Bhuntar will be arranged by us in shared vehicles.